 Nerds and music lovers unite!
 The EMP Museum, (now called MoPOP), is where pop culture and art collide for some out of this world exhibits.
 We spent hours here on our last trip to Seattle as there is just so much to do and see.

 Side entrance to EMP Museum

 While exhibits come and go, during our visit, we enjoyed the World of Myths and Magic, featuring memorabilia from famous movies and shows like Harry Potter and The Lord of Rings.
 We were also held captive by the Lure of Horror Films, and I was in geek heaven reveling in the Science Fiction Hall of Fame.

 We know you are ready to hit the ground and start exploring all the things you must see in Seattle, but before you do, don’t you want to save some money?

-For one low price of $69, purchase a Seattle City Pass, and you can visit the Space Needle (twice), the Aquarium, take a harbor tour, and then select from some other options including the EMP Museum and Chihuly Garden and Glass.
+For one low price of $79 (price as of 2018), purchase a Seattle City Pass, and you can visit the Space Needle, the Aquarium, take a harbor tour, and then select from some other options including the MoPOP and Chihuly Garden and Glass.
 It is a great deal and is good for up to nine days, meaning you can spread out your tours for both pre-cruise and post-cruise, like we did!